mghaught/personal-blog/README.md

 2. in terminal, run: bundler install

-3. run: npm install -D tailwindcss (note: if you don't have/want Node.js and npm, there's a standalone CLI build here: <https://tailwindcss.com/blog/standalone-cli>)
+3. run: npm install

 4. run: npx tailwindcss init

 OR tailwindcss command

-# Start a watcher
+## Start a watcher

 ./tailwindcss -i input.css -o output.css --watch

-# Compile and minify your CSS for production
+## Compile and minify your CSS for production

 ./tailwindcss -i input.css -o output.css --minify

 If running for the second+ time:

 1. run: bundler update

+2. run: npm update

 In all cases, after setup/updates, you need to run the following commands to get the site actually generating itself properly: